jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 no-longer-needed #include statements from their headers without breaking clients.

-[### Forward Declarations
-Avoid using forward declarations where possible.
-Instead, include the headers you need.]: (comment)

 ### Inline Functions <a name="inline"></a>

 You can declare functions in a way that allows the compiler to expand them